golemfactory/golem-docs/src/pages/docs/degen/index.md

 ## Golem tools:

-**Yagna** - this is a core service that enables the user to connect and interact with the network.
+**Yagna** is the foundational service that allows users to connect with and interact with the Golem Network.

-**Gvmkit-build** - a tool that allows you to create custom images (used to build a vm on the provider's node).
+**Gvmkit-build** is a tool designed to create custom images for virtual machines on provider nodes within the Golem Network.
+It specifically converts Dockerfiles into Golem-compatible VM images, known as GVMI.

 You find a list of available instructions for Golem tools [here](https://docs.golem.network/docs/creators/javascript/examples/tools).